 Additionally, if you sleep on your stomach, try to sleep in the fetal position on your side while the piercing heals.

 During the healing process, and this applies to any body piercing you may get, you don’t want to apply any harsh chemicals, such as Neosporin, Bactine, alcohol, or hydrogen peroxide.
 These products kill everything, including what is trying to heal; they break apart the scabbing that you’re trying to keep intact.

 The use of such products can lead to:

 Additionally, you want to avoid all public bodies of water, such as pools, Jacuzzis, the beach, ponds, lakes, etc., while your piercing is healing so you don’t introduce new bacteria and cause an infection.

 How Long Does a Belly Piercing Take to Heal?

-Disclaimer: If you are ever experiencing problems or have questions about a piercing please see a Professional Piercer or a Medical Doctor.
+Disclaimer: If you are experiencing problems or have questions about your navel piercing please see a professional piercer or a medical doctor.